Exact and Heuristic Algorithms for Constrained Biclustering: Conclusions

 \section{Conclusions}

 In this work, we addressed the constrained biclustering problem with pairwise must-link and cannot-link constraints through the constrained $k$-densest disjoint biclique ($k$-DDB) problem.
 We proposed the first exact algorithm for this problem class, together with an efficient heuristic for large-scale instances.
 The exact method, based on a branch-and-cut framework, features a low-dimensional SDP relaxation, incorporates valid inequalities, and a specialized rounding procedure to produce high-quality feasible solutions at each node.
 This approach significantly extends the range of problem sizes that can be solved to global optimality compared to general-purpose solvers.
 For larger instances, we developed a scalable heuristic relying on a low-rank factorization of the SDP relaxation, solved via an augmented Lagrangian method combined with a block-coordinate projected gradient algorithm.
 Computational experiments on synthetic graphs and real-world datasets from gene expression and text mining show that the exact algorithm consistently outperforms standard solvers, while the heuristic delivers high-quality solutions at a fraction of the computational cost.
 This work demonstrates how mathematical optimization can effectively tackle complex machine learning problems, advancing the state-of-the-art.
 The heuristic, grounded in optimization-based modeling, was also evaluated through a machine learning perspective using clustering performance metrics, reinforcing the value of cross-fertilization between these fields.
 Future developments could focus on extending the methodology to accommodate richer forms of side information, such as group-level constraints, soft constraints, or hierarchical relations, to further enhance interpretability and flexibility.
-Another promising direction is the design of a tailored SDP solver that fully exploits the low-rank structure of the relaxation, enabling the solution of even larger and more challenging datasets.
+Another promising direction is the design of a tailored solver that fully exploits the low-rank structure of the relaxation, enabling the solution of even larger and more challenging datasets.
+Moreover, while the proposed SDP-based framework provides strong bounds, recent evidence suggests that the LP relaxation of the $k$-means problem based on triangle inequalities can also yield tight bounds when efficiently implemented, that is, when the large number of constraints is handled through specialized first-order algorithms and parallel computation.
+In particular, the approach proposed by De Rosa et al. \cite{de2024power}, which leverages first-order LP solvers and GPU acceleration to handle large-scale problems, is a promising direction for future extensions of the present work.